gourshete/gourshete.github.io/_posts/2019-07-18-scopes-in-rails.markdown

         end
       end

+That means instead of querying `Vehicle.where(color:'red')`, we would be simply doing

+      Vehicle.red

 The object returned by scope is always an `ActiveRecord::Relation` not `Array`.
-And this is the greatest benefit, you can call all the queries on this object just like any other `Relation` object.
+And this is the greatest benefit, because you can call all the queries on this object just like any other `Relation` object.

       Vehicle.red